 What is FreeTaxUSA?

 The company was founded in 2001 and is authorized by the IRS as an e-file provider.
-Every year the software is updated to accurately reflect changes to federal and state tax laws.
-Each update is tested and approved by the IRS, so filers don’t have to worry about being non-compliant.
+The software is updated annually to accurately reflect changes to federal and state tax laws.
+The IRS tests and approves each update, so filers don’t have to worry about being non-compliant.

 It is indeed free to file your federal return with the Free version of FreeTaxUSA no matter how much you earn, what your filing status is or what version of the 1040 form you’re using.
 There is a Deluxe version that costs just $6.99.